 Before 2023, you couldn't make money on YouTube Shorts in the traditional sense.
 There was a YouTube Shorts Monetization Fund, which dished out a not-to-be-sniffed-at $100 million to the platform’s top creators.

 But what about the small fries?
 The up-and-comers?
 Well, from February 1, 2023, YouTube Shorts monetization became available for most creators.
-This is thanks to a new Shorts revenue sharing model, which replaced the YouTube Shorts Monetization Fund.
+This is thanks to a new advertising revenue sharing model for Shorts, which replaced the YouTube Shorts Monetization Fund.

 If you want to know how to monetize YouTube Shorts, you’ll have to do a bit of reading.
 That’s because the YouTube Partner Program (YPP), which content creators join to earn money on the platform, has started rolling out some updated terms and conditions.

 To remain in the YPP, you’ll have to accept these new terms by July 10, 2023.
 Even if you’re not looking to monetize on YouTube Shorts specifically, you’ll still need to read and accept these terms.
 The main thrust of the update is opting into the below monetization modules:

 - Watch Page Monetization Module, which allows you to keep earning money on any ads served across your long-form, live-streamed, and YouTube Premium content.

 - Shorts Monetization Module, which allows you to earn money on YouTube Shorts.
 The money comes from ads – they’ll play between Shorts in the Shorts feed.

 - Commerce Product Addendum, which sounds confusing, but we promise it isn’t!
 It just means monetization will be covered for extra features like Channel Memberships, Super Chat, Super Stickers and Super Thanks.
 These terms haven’t changed, so if you’re already using these features, you won't have to agree again.